 will be awarded to a CEO of a hospital or health care system who has demonstrated courageous and ethical leadership addressing the twin issues of affordability and quality of health care in their community.
 The award will recognize leadership in measurably reducing patient harm and saving dollars at the same time.

 The Value Challenge builds on the ABIM Foundation’s Choosing Wisely® campaign, a national effort led in conjunction with Consumer Reports that encourages clinicians and patients to have conversations about avoiding unnecessary tests and treatments.
 While the campaign is helping change the way many clinicians practice, it is equally important for clinicians in training to learn how Choosing Wisely can serve as a foundation for providing appropriate care throughout their careers.
-To support this work, Costs of Care created the Teaching Value in Health Care learning network to convene leaders in medical education and training to develop engaging curriculum and spread health systems innovations that improve value.
+To support this work, Costs of Care created the Teaching Value in Healthcare Podcast series to convene leaders in medical education and training to develop engaging curriculum and spread health systems innovations that improve value.

 Two previous Challenges – then known as the Teaching Value and Choosing Wisely Challenge – generated more than 150 entries and 12 winners, including the following innovations:

 A team of medical educators, Drs.
 Eileen Moser and Susan Glod from Penn State Milton S. Hershey Medical Center; Drs.
 Sara Fazio and Grace Huang from Harvard Medical School; and Dr. Clifford Packer from Case Western Reserve University and the Louis Stokes Cleveland VA Medical Center, modified the traditional SOAP note template to include a discussion of value.
 By embedding value consideration into a routine practice, students reported greater comfort with initiating discussions about overuse with their clinical teams.